 You're allowed to sue a credit bureau that doesn't remove disputed errors from your credit report.
 Hopefully, you won't have to go this route, but save copies of everything related to your dispute in case you have to take legal action.

-Here’s the thing: paying off a charge-off or collection balance won’t delete the item from your credit report and it won’t help your credit score right away.
-Once the blemish is there, the damage is done at least for the short-term.
+Paying off a charge-off or collection balance won’t delete the item from your credit report, and it won’t help your credit score right away.
+Once the blemish is there, the damage is done—at least for the short-term.
 However, a paid balance is always better than an unpaid one, especially if you’re trying to get new credit or a major loan like a mortgage.

 Worst case, just pay the balance in full.
-Or, if the account is old, like 6 or more years, you could wait and let it drop off your credit report.
-The credit reporting time limit for these types of delinquencies is seven years.
-For a charge-off, it’s 7 years plus 180 days from the date of the first delinquency.
+Or, if the account is six or more years old, you can wait and let it drop off your credit report.
+The credit reporting time limit for collection accounts is seven years.
+For a charge-off, it’s seven years plus 180 days from the date of the first delinquency.

-The best way to rebuild your credit after a mistake like a collection or charge-off is to get some positive information on your credit report.
+The best way to rebuild your credit after a mistake like a collection or a charge-off is to get some positive information on your credit report.
 If you still have active credit cards or loans, continue paying them on time.
 The same thing goes for accounts that aren’t reported to the credit bureaus.
-These can also wind up on your credit report if you fall behind on your payments.
+These can be sent to collections and also wind up on your credit report if you fall behind on your payments.

 Little by little, your credit score will improve as you use your credit cards and pay on time every month.
 You can watch your credit score progress by using a free credit scoring service like Credit Karma or Credit Sesame.
 Be patient.
 You can wreck your credit score overnight, but you can’t rebuild it in as little time.